Synthesizer: 1970s: Portability, polyphony and patch memory

+The ARP Odyssey was ARP's highest selling synthesizer.

 After retail stores started selling synthesizers in 1971, other synthesizer companies were established, including ARP in the US and EMS in the UK.
 ARP's products included the ARP 2600, which folded into a carrying case and had built-in speakers, and the Odyssey, a rival to the Minimoog.
 The less expensive EMS synthesizers were used by European art rock and progressive rock acts including Brian Eno and Pink Floyd.
 Designs for synthesizers appeared in the amateur electronics market, such as a design published in Practical Electronics in 1973.
 By the mid-1970s, ARP was the world's largest synthesizer manufacturer, though it closed in 1981.

 Early synthesizers were monophonic, meaning they could only play one note at a time.
 Some of the earliest commercial polyphonic synthesizers were created by the American engineer Tom Oberheim, such as the OB-X (1979).
 In 1978, the American company Sequential Circuits released the Prophet-5, the first fully programmable polyphonic synthesizer.
 Whereas previous synthesizers required users to adjust cables and knobs to change sounds, with no guarantee of exactly recreating a sound, the Prophet-5 used microprocessors to store sounds in patch memory.
 This facilitated a move from synthesizers creating unpredictable sounds to producing "a standard package of familiar sounds".